Relatives bury victims of Indian national park ethnic massacre

-NARAYANGURI, India Families of Muslim villagers massacred on the fringes of an Indian national park were burying their loved ones after a spasm of ethnic violence in the northeastern state of Assam cast a shadow over the world's biggest ever election.
+NARAYANGURI India Survivors of a massacre of Muslim villagers on the fringes of an Indian national park have buried 18 bodies after a spasm of ethnic violence in the northeastern state of Assam that has cast a shadow over the world's biggest ever election.

-On Monday, villagers in Narayanguri laid to rest a baby girl, one of at least 21 victims of a massacre by suspected tribal militants who threw dead and dying into blazing huts and gunned down women and children as they fled towards a nearby river.
-Many of the other dead were buried on Sunday.

-"I've seen militant attacks before, but never such a massacre," said local police chief Naren Bora, who led a small group that was the first to arrive at the scene on Friday.

-At least 13 people were killed in attacks on Muslims in two other villages in the area, taking the death toll from last week's violence to 34.

-The corpses of two women were found on Sunday floating in the Beki river that flows through Narayanguri.
-A man's body was found elsewhere in the same district, police said.

-India is in the home stretch of a five-week general election, which has heightened ethnic and religious tensions in some parts of the country and in which the opposition Bharatiya Janata Party (BJP) looks set to emerge as the biggest group.
+India is in the home stretch of the five-week election, which has heightened ethnic and religious tensions in some parts of the country and in which the opposition Bharatiya Janata Party (BJP) looks set to emerge as the biggest group.

-The Hindu nationalist BJP has condemned the killings and accused the Congress party, which runs Assam and leads the national government, of doing too little to contain an incipient insurgency in the state.

-The BJP's candidate for prime minister, Narendra Modi, has also ramped up verbal attacks on illegal immigration by Muslims from nearby Bangladesh, drawing criticism from his opponents for inflaming tensions.
+Wrapped in black plastic sheeting, the victims were lowered into the ground two days after suspected tribal militants rampaged through the riverside village, burning houses and killing men, women and children in a hail of bullets.

 "I was cycling home when I suddenly heard shots and saw the flames," said Shalam Gaon, the 40-year-old village head.
 "We'll never go back to live there now."